 Rotor Blade Design

-In the section Rotor Aerodynamics
+In the section Rotor Aerodynamics we considered

 the aerodynamic aspects of airfoils.
 We will, therefore, now look at several rotorblade designs.

 Probably the single most important rotor design parameter is its Lift/Drag

 ratio, which should be as high as possible.

 This ratio depends on the design of the aerofoil, and before we go on to discuss a number of types, we will first introduce the fineness ratio.
 This is the thickness of the airfoil as a percentage of the chord length.
 A blade with a good L/D performance

 has a fineness ratio of about 15%, with its maximum

 chamber being a quarter of the way back from the leading edge.
 A typical L/D value for a helicopter